own your own laptop and software; no computer labs

 - What to Know about Paying Extra

-Links to Additional Outside Resources Information found on the following links are presented for informational purposes only, and do not represent any claims or assurances by the Creative Center.
+Additional Resources listed below provided for informational purposes only, and do not represent any claims or assurances by the Creative Center.

 - Bankrate page-student loans